finopsfoundation/framework/framework/capabilities/fc-forecasting.md

 ## Measure(s) of Success
-* cloud costs can be categorized and allocated, including shared costs
+* The majority of cloud costs can be categorized and allocated, including shared costs.
+According to [the FinOps Community of Practitioners](https://data.finops.org/), comprehensive allocation translates to at least 80% of cloud spend is allocated for a FinOps practice operating at a Crawl maturity level; and 90% for a FinOps practice operating at a Run maturity level
-* forecast models leverage discount-adjusted, amortized cloud usage data
+* Forecast models leverage discount-adjusted, amortized cloud usage data
-* forecast frequency that includes intermediate forecasts to update budgets based on business drivers
+* Forecast cost vs actual cost trends within established percentage threshold of variance.
+According to [the FinOps Community of Practitioners](https://data.finops.org/), acceptable levels of forecasting accuracy translates to a maximum 20% variance from actual spend for a FinOps practice operating at a Crawl maturity level; a 15% variance for a FinOps practice operating at a Walk maturity level; and 12% variance for a FinOps practice operating at a Run maturity level.
-* forecast cost vs actual cost trends within established percentage threshold of variance
+* Stakeholder notifications for forecast variance threshold exceeded & risk of budget overspend
-* stakeholder notifications for forecast variance threshold exceeded & risk of budget overspend
+* Forecast frequency that includes intermediate forecasts to update budgets based on business drivers
 * Teams and Business Units are responsible for managing their budgets based on forecast data